jvincze84/jvincze84.github.io/docs/How_to_use_MKdocs.md

 Resolving deltas: 100% (351/351), done.</code></pre>

 !!! info
-    If you want to save your git credetials run this command: `git config --global credential.helper store`
+    If you want to save your git credentials run this command: `git config --global credential.helper store`

 After you have done the neccessary modification (add/change page) push your changes: